M. Sc. Frederike Lausch

 RWTH Aachen University, Teaching and Research Area Theory of Architecture

-Frederike Lausch studied architecture at the Bauhaus-University Weimar and the METU in Ankara.
+Frederike Lausch studied architecture at Bauhaus-University Weimar and METU in Ankara.
 Her Master Thesis “Architektenausbildung in Weimar: 29 Lebensläufe zwischen DDR und BRD“ (Architecture Education in Weimar: 29 biographies between the GDR and FRG) was published in 2015.
-From 2014 to 2019 she worked as a Research Associate at the Goethe University Frankfurt and the TU Darmstadt.
+She worked as a researcher and lecturer at Goethe-University Frankfurt (2014–2018) and at TU Darmstadt (2018–2019); and she was coordinator of the CCSA (2017–2018).
+In 2019 she held a fellowship from the Wüstenrot Foundation to conduct the research project “Fascism and Architecture.
+Max Bächer’s interest in Albert Speer” (CCSA Topics 2).
 She wrote her Ph.D. on translation processes between Gilles Deleuze’s philosophy and the US-American architectural discourse of the Anyone Corporation in the 1990s.
-She is currently a Fellow of the Wüstenrot Stiftung working on the project “Fascism and Architecture.
-Max Bächer’s interest in Albert Speer”.
+Since 2020 she is a postdoctoral researcher at the Teaching and Research Area Theory of Architecture at RWTH Aachen University.